xNS5/work-scripts/Bash/mac-query/README.md

 7. 3rd party software installed

+8. Computer Temp?

 # To Do

-1. Fix output for last signed in user
+1. ~~Fix output for last signed in user~~

 2. Fix SSH key from Jeremy's account

 3. Write script for application information

+4. Write documentation for scripts and processes